informalsystems/quint/doc/repl.md

 ### 5.5.
 Introducing data non-determinism

-If we look back at how we computed the initial state of our kettle, its temperature is always set to 20 (Celcius).
+If we look back at how we computed the initial state of our kettle, its temperature is always set to 20 (Celsius).
 Most likely, you are using your kettle under different temperatures too.
 Let's update the state diagram, to reflect the reality a bit better: